IssaDia/revamping_assessment/README.md

 - Separate data from the main code
 - Slice the code in order to understand it
 - Use the browser to analyze the cycle of the code
-- Simplify parts of the code to be more readable for me
+- Simplify parts of the code with external functions to be more readable